What you need to know

 How do I object to my valuation?

-Any questions around valuations can be discussed directly with our valuation team on 9243 8888.
+Any questions around valuations can be discussed directly with our valuation team by calling us on 9243 8888.

 How do I get a land information certificate?